 DAY 15 : AGRA - DELHI BY ROAD 210 KMS 4 HOURS DRIVE

 Agra was once the capital of India under the Moghuls in the 16th and 17th centuries.
-This morning we see the exquisite tomb of the emperor Jehangir's chief minister and father-in-law often called as 'Baby Taj' because its design foreshadows the Taj Mahal.
-Then visit Agra's Red Fort built over three generations by the moghul emperors.
+This morning we see the exquisite tomb of the emperor Jehangir's chief minister and father-in-law often called 'Baby Taj' because its design foreshadows the Taj Mahal.
+Then visit Agra's Red Fort built over three generations by the Mughal emperors.
 Following an afternoon free.
 Go at sunset to see the Taj Mahal, the mausoleum built by a sorrowing Shah Jehan in memory of his young wife, Mumtaz Mahal.
 The Building's stupendous scale, flawless symmetry, translucent white marble and shimmering reflection in the water channel are truly breathtaking.
-After visiting the Agra city we leave for Delhi.
-Upon arrival in Delhi we go for a farewell dinner at good restaurant and to airport in time to catch the flight to onward destination.
+After visiting Agra city we leave for Delhi.
+Upon arrival in Delhi, we go for a farewell dinner at a good restaurant and to the airport in time to catch the flight to onward destination.

 Cost for above programme